syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ### Filtering words that starts with input text

-Displays all the matches that start with the typed characters in control by using `StartsWith`.
-This strategy is case in-sensitive.
+Displays all the matches that starts with the typed characters in control by using StartsWith.
+This strategy is case insensitive.

 {% tabs %}